historic preservation

 Duncan Trau - Vice President

-Katie Goss (Official in November), Katie Wasley - Treasurer
+Katie Goss - Secretary and Treasurer

 Rev. David Hussey - Pierre/Ft.Pierre Ministerium Rep.